9 tips to prevent your emails from falling into spam

 10 tips to prevent your emails from falling into spam

 Have you ever felt like your legitimate emails invariably end up in the spam folder?
-By reading this article, you will know how to ensure that your emails are delivered to your target at the right time.
+By reading this article, you'll learn how to ensure your emails are delivered to your target audience at the right time.

 Email deliverability is both an art and a science.
-And even email marketing experts can run into delivery issues.
-You can nevertheless maximize the deliverability rate of your emails through these 9 techniques.
+Even email marketing experts can encounter delivery problems.
+However, you can maximize your email deliverability rate using these 9 techniques.

 1 – Build your own email list

-Avoid purchasing or renting email lists from third parties.
-Instead, opt for organic growth of your list, thus ensuring an audience that is truly interested in your emails.
+Avoid buying or renting email lists from third parties.
+Instead, opt for organic growth of your list, ensuring an audience genuinely interested in your emails.

 2 – Offer a Double Opt-In

-Use double opt-in to check subscribers' real interest.
-Send them a confirmation email requiring an action on their part, like checking a box or clicking a link.
+Use double opt-in to verify subscribers' genuine interest.
+Send them a confirmation email requiring action from them, such as checking a box or clicking a link.

-Reminder: Double opt-in is a practice by which a request to subscribe to a newsletter only becomes effective after clicking on a link appearing in an email confirming registration of the request.
-The practice of double opt-in is not obligatory in the French legal context.
+Reminder: Double opt-in is a practice whereby a newsletter subscription request only becomes effective after clicking a link in a confirmation email.
+Double opt-in is not mandatory under French law.

-You will find more advice in this video from Quentin Haguet:
+You will find more advice in this video by Quentin Haguet:

 3 – Authenticate your emails